MC Serch

-Michael Berrin (born May 6, 1967), best known by his stage name MC Serch, is an American rapper and music executive.
-He gained fame as a member of the group 3rd Bass, which was active in the late 1980s and early 1990s.
-Serch has also worked as a solo artist and as a producer for other artists.
-In 1994, Serch executive produced Nas' debut album, Illmatic, which is "widely seen as the best hip-hop album ever" according to Billboard magazine.
+Michael Berrin (born May 6, 1967), better known by his stage name MC Serch, is an American rapper and record executive.
+He gained fame as part of the hip hop group 3rd Bass, who were active in the late 1980s and early 1990s and released three studio albums.

+In his solo work, Serch is credited with having discovered American rapper Nas in 1992.
+Serch introduced the rapper to Columbia Records and executive produced his debut studio album, Illmatic (1994).

 Early life and education

-Serch grew up in Far Rockaway, Queens, New York City.
-He attended Far Rockaway High School and graduated from Music & Art High School.
+Serch grew up on Five Towns, Long Island, New York. and graduated from Music & Art High School.
 He is of Jewish descent.